uw-psych/hyakvnc/README.md

 Before running `hyakvnc`, you'll need the following:

 - SSH client
 - VNC client/viewer
   - TigerVNC viewer is recommended for all platforms
+  - TigerVNC viewer is recommended for all platforms
 - HYAK Klone access with compute resources
 - VNC Apptainer with TigerVNC server and a desktop environment
+  - Install additional tools and libraries to the container as required by programs running within the VNC session.
+- `xstartup` script used to launch a desktop environment
   - Install additional tools and libraries to the container as required by programs running within the VNC session.
 - `xstartup` script used to launch a desktop environment
 - A Python interpreter (version **3.9** or higher)